 This will also ensure you don’t get globs of resin in your bong.

 - If you’re a heavy bong user, clean your bong as regularly as possible.

 How to Make Your Own Bong at Home

 The simplicity of the bong makes it relatively simple to replicate.
-Over the course of the bong’s history, only a select few homemade bong traditions have cemented themselves into the culture.
+Over the course of the bong’s history, only a select few homemade and DIY bong traditions have cemented themselves into the culture.